lxyhan/Portfolio/about.md

 ## Quick Intro

 Hey!
-I'm James, studying Computer Science at University of Toronto, training as an amateur triathlete, and working on TD's AI Team.
+I'm James, studying Computer Science, Statistics, and Economics at University of Toronto, working on Privacy Engineering at Firefox, and incoming Quantitative Trading at RBC Capital Markets.

 ## What I've been up to